ccmbioinfo/stager/docs/keycloak.md

           JSON response to a `.json` file.
 From there, use the "Import from File" button to import the metadata
     - Click "Save" at the bottom of the form

+1. Link third-party providers to your Keycloak users
+    - Navigate to the Users screen from the left-hand menu
+    - Choose a user to edit and click "Edit"
+    - Navigate to the "Identity Provider Links" tab
+    - Click "Create"
+    - Fill out the form with the Identity Provider name, User ID and Username for that user
+        - User ID corresponds to the subject claim that the identity provider would provide for this user
+        - If there is no username for this user for whatever reason, simply enter the User ID in the username field too
+    - Click "Save" at the bottom of the form

+After completing all these steps, your users should now be able to sign into Stager via Keycloak, using login credentials from whichever provider that you make available to them.